CephBlockPool CRD

 Note

-The OSDs can be located on a single Ceph node or spread across multiple nodes, because the failureDomain
+The OSDs are spread across multiple nodes because the failureDomain

-chunk settings require at least 3 different OSDs (2 dataChunks
+chunk settings require at least six OSDs of the specified deviceClass: four dataChunks

 ).

-High performance applications typically will not use erasure coding due to the performance overhead of creating and distributing the chunks in the cluster.
+Performance-sensitive applications typically will not use erasure coding due to the performance overhead of distributing and gathering the multiple chunks (shards) across the cluster.

 Mirroring¶

-RADOS Block Device (RBD) mirroring is a process of asynchronous replication of Ceph block device images between two or more Ceph clusters.
-Mirroring ensures point-in-time consistent replicas of all changes to an image, including reads and writes, block device resizing, snapshots, clones and flattening.
-It is generally useful when planning for Disaster Recovery.
-Mirroring is for clusters that are geographically distributed and stretching a single cluster is not possible due to high latencies.
+RADOS Block Device (RBD) mirroring is a process of asynchronous replication of Ceph block device images (or entire pools) between two or more Ceph clusters.
+Mirroring ensures point-in-time consistent data replication, including reads and writes, volume (image) resizing, snapshots, clones, and flattening.
+RBD mirroring is useful when planning for Disaster Recovery.
+Mirroring is feasible for clusters that are geographically distributed with high network latency that precludes a stretch mode

 The following will enable mirroring of the pool at the image level: